 Gilbert said that performance has two aspects: behavior being the means and its consequence being the end (1998).
 Learning is similar in that it also has two aspects: a learning method or experience being the means and the resulting skills or knowledge being the end (consequences).

-Victor Jeurissen, global practice leader for IBM Management Development Solutions, defines elearning as: the use of innovative technologies and learning models to transform the way individuals and organisations acquire new skills and access knowledge (Moeng, 2004).
+Victor Jeurissen, global practice leader for IBM Management Development Solutions, defines elearning as: the use of innovative technologies and learning models to transform the way individuals and organizations acquire new skills and access knowledge (Moeng, 2004).
 He further defines learning as a collaboration of information, interaction, collaboration, and in-person.